Graduate Studies

 492G Musical Theatre Auditions and Professional Preparation.
 (3) Designed to prepare students to be successful at professional musical theatre auditions and to provide them with practical skills and information related to show business (i.e.: agents, managers, union, negotiating, contracts, headshots, resumes, casting directors, etc.).
 Prerequisite: THEA 276.

 496G Experiments and Topics in Theatre.
 (1–3, repeatable to 12) Investigation and exploration of special projects or experiments which will immerse students in a specific topic, technique, or concept.
 Materials charge for course.
-Prerequisite: ENG 180 and 280.
+Prerequisites: ENG 180 and 280.

 497G Musical Theatre History.
 (3) History of musical theatre, primarily focusing on American Musical Theatre, from its defining influences and roots to the present.
 Topics to be covered include significant productions, composers, lyricists, librettists, choreographers, directors, designers, and actors.
-Prerequisite: THEA 101 or permission of the instructor, and successful completion of ENG 180 and 280.
+Prerequisite: THEA 101 or permission of instructor, and successful completion of ENG 180 and 280.

 520 Advanced Stagecraft for the Theatre.
 (3) In this course students will build upon basic carpentry skills learned in THEA 150 and learn more complex construction techniques.
 The students will be expected to demonstrate mastery over each topic and complete the course as a qualified head carpenter.
 Materials charge for course.
 Prerequisite: Graduate standing in the Theatrical Technical Director concentration or permission of the instructor.